Call Us

 Neurodiversity and Specific Needs in Northamptonshire

 Navigating the world of neurodiversity can feel like a complex journey, but you are not alone.
-At Northants SEND Family Guidance, we provide a clear path for families seeking support for autism, ADHD, dyslexia, and other learning or emotional needs.
+At SEND Family Guidance, we provide a clear path for families seeking support for autism, ADHD, dyslexia, and other learning or emotional needs.
 Our mission is to ensure every child and young person in Northamptonshire has the tools they need to thrive at home, in the community, and throughout their school years.

 Understanding these unique ways of thinking is the first step toward unlocking a child’s potential.
 We are here to bridge the gap between feeling overwhelmed and feeling empowered.
 Our focus is on practical advice that helps you navigate local systems while keeping your child’s well being at the heart of everything.